01 of 11

-Sure, cats—especially feral cats—can make some noise at night, particular when they get into fights.
-Those are usually because their owners failed to neuter them and they're either fighting over a female cat or territory.
+Cats can certainly make some noise at night, particularly when they get into fights.
+Some cat fights occur because their owners failed to neuter them and they're either fighting over a female cat or territory.

 Meows Are a Different Matter

-On... the other side of the coin, cats' meows are pleasurable for the most part, although they can sometimes sound demanding.
-Meowing is one-way cats communicate, although they also use body language, such as sidling up alongside their humans, weaving in and out between our legs - a coy way of letting us know they want something, whether it be a petting session or a treat.
+On the other... side of the coin, cats' meows are pleasurable for the most part, although they can sometimes sound demanding.
+Meowing is just one way that cats communicate.
+They also use body language, such as sidling up alongside their humans and weaving in and out between our legs.
+These are coy ways of letting us know they want something, whether it be a petting session or a treat.
 Owners can often recognize which cat is meowing, without seeing them, because each has a different pattern.Continue to 6 of 11 below.

 06 of 11